MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 When developing a HoloLens 2 Unity app with WebView2, be aware of some limitations and known issues:

 * **Pop-ups**: Pop-ups don't work well within WebView2 inside Unity apps on HoloLens 2, but they work fine in 2D XAML apps on the device.
 Avoid pop-ups and use alternative techniques or UI designs, such as custom pop-up-like elements within the WebView using HTML, CSS, and JavaScript.

 * **New windows**: WebView2 instances on HoloLens 2 navigate within the same window by default, unlike on Desktop.
 Follow this default behavior for a better user experience.

 * **Enterprise authentication**: Automatic Single Sign-On (SSO) leveraging OS-level tokens is currently not supported in WebView2 on HoloLens 2.
 Users can still sign in by providing credentials, except for cases requiring device-level authentication.
 Cookie storage works as expected.

 * **User interactions**: Unlike native HoloLens 2 slates, WebView2 is best interacted with using far-interaction hand rays.
 Touch-to-swipe and scroll interactions might not be supported.

 * **Performance**: Complex websites with heavy use of JavaScript or advanced rendering may impact system performance or the host application's framerate.
-For general performance-related limitations and recommendations, refer to the [performance guidelines for Mixed Reality](https://learn.microsoft.com/windows/mixed-reality/develop/advanced-concepts/understanding-performance-for-mixed-reality).
-Also, please see the [Performance optimization](#performance-optimization) section below.
+For general performance-related limitations and recommendations, see [Understanding performance for mixed reality](/windows/mixed-reality/develop/advanced-concepts/understanding-performance-for-mixed-reality).
+Also see [Performance optimization](#performance-optimization), below.

 <!-- ------------------------------ -->
-#### Navigation and Input
+#### Navigation

-###### Navigation

 In step 6, we touched on some navigation methods.
 In this section, we'll expand on what we learned.